 “To slow/stop this process we should undertake a range of weight-bearing exercises combined with adequate nutrition,” explains Davison.
 “The fact that your weight is supported by a bike can be an advantage in some cases, particularly if you are overweight or have some joint problems, but it is also a disadvantage as your bones are not subject to adequate stress to help them maintain structure and strength.
 Therefore if your predominant mode of exercise is cycling then it is advisable to occasionally include some load-bearing exercise like running or walking.”

 As with all things, balance is the key but the requirement to strengthen bones should be carefully balanced against joint impact and the risk of injury.
 If running proves to be too much, then walking or carefully-tailored resistance training are adequate alternatives.

 Cost and convenience

-Of course, cost is a factor too, with more economic modes of exercise often offering greater. appeal.
-Running is effectively a free form of exercise, although good quality running shoes is advisable to protect yourself against injury.
-However, obtaining good quality cycling gear will cost much, much more.
+Of course, cost is a factor too, with more economic forms of exercise often offering greater appeal.
+Running is effectively a free way to train, although investing in a pair of good quality running shoes is advisable to protect yourself against injury.
+Yet, even considering this expense, obtaining good quality cycling gear will cost much, much more.